Energy & Environment

 • pushed back against the EPA’s unreasonable air quality standards and helped introduce a resolution of disapproval against the EPA’s overreaching rule.

-• I also expressed concerns to U.S. Trade Representative (USTR) Katherine Tai about the European Union’s Deforestation-Free Regulation (EUDR), which would impose costly reporting requirements for American companies in the forest products industry that export to the European Union (EU) and serve as a barrier to international business.
+• I also expressed concerns to Biden’s U.S. Trade Representative (USTR) Katherine Tai about the European Union’s Deforestation-Free Regulation (EUDR), which would impose costly reporting requirements for American companies in the forest products industry that export to the European Union (EU) and serve as a barrier to international business.

 • “This substantial reporting requirement would significantly burden small, family-owned farms with a new, complex and unreasonable compliance requirement, resulting in costly additional compliance expenses, reduced access to new business opportunities, and potential consolidation in the agriculture industry,” we wrote.
 “It is entirely possible for instance, that these reporting requirements could force producers to track and disclose granular on-farm data regarding individual operations and day-to-day activities in order to stay compliant with the companies that purchase their products.”